PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: More analysis of PFB-Diff

 \section{More analysis of PFB-Diff}

-Figure \ref{fig:sup-fail} shows some failure cases of our method.
-Our method can generate images from random noise.
-We fix the target text prompt and the input image.
-Then, we randomly sample 20 results.
-As shown in Figure \ref{fig:sup-fail}, sometimes unwanted dog fur appears around the original dog in background replacement.
-Besides, the rabbit does not have a body in only one case.

 In Figure \ref{fig:sup-hyper}, we visualize the impact of timesteps we apply pixel-level blending and the number of layers we apply PFB.
 In general, applying PFB to the low-level feature map (layers 4-13) will keep too much redundant information, such as the information of the old background (e.g., the grass around the dog).
 However, if it is only applied to very high-level features (layers 10-13), the detailed information of the irrelevant area (the foreground dog) will be lost.
-Meanwhile, applying pixel-level blending at more timesteps (50\% timesteps) will retain more details of the original image.
-As shown in Figure \ref{fig:sup-hyper}, applying PFB at layers 8-13 and applying pixel-level blending for the first 20\% of time steps is a good choice for background editing.
+Meanwhile, applying latent-level blending at more timesteps (50\% timesteps) will retain more details of the original image.
+As shown in Figure \ref{fig:sup-hyper}, applying PFB at layers 8-13 and applying latent-level blending for the first 20\% of timesteps is a good choice for background editing.